jeroen/V8/README.md

 ### Linux: Static libv8

-__NEW:__ As of V8 3.4 there is a new option on Linux to automatically download a suitable static build of libv8 during package installation.
-To use this in R simply set an environment variable `DOWNLOAD_STATIC_LIBV8=1`, for example:
+__NEW:__ As of V8 3.4 there is a new option for x64 Linux platforms to automatically download a suitable static build of libv8 during package installation.
+To use this in R set an environment variable `DOWNLOAD_STATIC_LIBV8=1` during installation, for example:

 ```r
 Sys.setenv(DOWNLOAD_STATIC_LIBV8 = 1)
 install.packages("V8")
 ```

-This way, you can install the V8 package on any x64 Linux system, without separate system requirements.
-We enable this by default on Travis and Github-Actions, but for local installations, you need to opt-in via the env var above.
+This way, you can install the R package on any x64 Linux system, without local system requirements.
+We enable this by default on CI and also on Linux distros that are known to have no suitable version of libv8 available.
+But for local installations, you need to opt-in via the env var above.

-Alternatively, it is also still possible to install libv8 from your distribution as described below.
+It is also still possible to install libv8 from your distribution as described below.

-### Arch
+### Arch Linux

 Arch users are advised to install the [`v8-r`](https://aur.archlinux.org/packages/v8-r/) package, which has been configured to work well with R. Installation can done through your preferred AUR helper such as yay, Trizen, etc. However, since V8 contains a large codebase and (re-)compilation takes a while, users may prefer to build and update it manually.
 For example,